imLymei/foji/README.md

 ## Usage

-Foji saves your commands and your configuration url at it's configuration file (`~/.config/foji.json`).
+Foji saves your commands and your configurations at it's configuration file (`~/.config/foji.json`).
 You can access the `.config` directory using `foji config` or open the file directly using `foji config -f` command.

 ### Running a Command